SyedIbrahimHamza/Login-System/README.md

 Invalid username or password.

-The program uses:
+The login verification uses:

+if username in users and users[username] == password:
+    print("Login successful!")
 else:
     print("Invalid username or password.")

-This prevents the user from logging in with incorrect credentials.
+Exit

+Select 3 to exit the program.

+The program displays a goodbye message:

+Enter your choice (1, 2, or 3): 3
+Thank you for using the login system!

+The break statement stops the while True loop:

+if choice == '3':
+    print("Thank you for using the login system!") break

 Menu Choice Validation

-The program makes sure that the user enters either 1 or 2.
+The program makes sure that the user enters 1, 2, or 3.

 This is done using:

-while choice not in ['1', '2']:
+while choice not in ['1', '2', '3']:
     print("invalid choice.
 Please try again.")
-    choice = input("Enter your choice (1 or 2): ")
+    choice = input("Enter your choice (1, 2, or 3): ")

-The list:

-['1', '2']

-contains the valid menu choices.

-If the user's input is not found in the list, the while loop continues and asks for another choice.
+If an invalid option is entered, the program continues asking for a valid choice.

-Duplicate Username Validation

-The registration system checks whether the username is already stored in the dictionary:

-while username in users:
+Example
+Enter your choice (1, 2, or 3): 7
-    print("Username already exists.
-Please try again.")
+invalid choice.
+Please try again.
-    username = input("Enter a username: ")

-This means a username cannot be registered more than once.

-Login Verification

-The login system checks two conditions:

-The username exists in the users dictionary.
-The password matches the password stored for that username.

-This is done with:

-if username in users and users[username] == password:
-    print("Login successful!")
-else:
-    print("Invalid username or password.")

-For example, if the dictionary contains:
+Enter your choice (1, 2, or 3): 2

+Continuous Menu

+The program uses:

+while True:

+to continuously display the menu.

+This allows the user to:

+Register a user
+Return to the menu
+Log in
+Return to the menu
+Exit when finished

+The program stops only when the user selects option 3.

+User Data

+The program uses a Python dictionary to store registered users:

+users = {}

+When a user registers, the username becomes the dictionary key and the password becomes the value.

+For example:

 users = {
-    'Ali': '12345'
+    'Ali': '12345',
+    'Ahmed': '67890'
 }

-Entering:
+Here:

-Username: Ali
+Ali is a username
-Password: 12345
+12345 is Ali's password

-will result in:

-Login successful!

-But entering the wrong password:

-Username: Ali
-Password: 99999

-will result in:

-Invalid username or password.
+Ahmed is another username
+67890 is Ahmed's password
 Python Concepts Used

 This project practices the following Python concepts:

 Dictionaries — storing usernames and passwords
 Lists — storing valid menu choices
-While loops — repeatedly asking for valid input Conditional statements — handling registration and login User input — using input() to receive information Strings — handling usernames, passwords, and messages Dictionary lookup — checking whether a username exists Dictionary assignment — storing a new username and password Logical operators — checking multiple login conditions using and Comparison operators — comparing the entered password with the stored password Functions
+While loops — creating a continuous menu and validating input Conditional statements — handling registration, login, and exit User input — using input() to receive information Strings — handling usernames, passwords, and messages Dictionary lookup — checking whether a username exists Dictionary assignment — storing new username and password data Logical operators — using and to verify login conditions Comparison operators — comparing passwords break statement — stopping the main program loop Functions

 The current version does not use custom functions such as: